Britain's FTSE falls as defensives beat a retreat

 Butterfill said that after a strong start to the year on the FTSE 100 the weakness didn’t surprise him, with the index now back at his fair value of 6,310.

-“We haven’t seen any improvement in (company profit) margins, so it’s difficult for me to rationalize - in the short term - upgrading my view on the FTSE 100 at the moment,” he said.
+“We haven’t seen any improvement in (company profit) margins, so it’s difficult for me to rationalise - in the short term - upgrading my view on the FTSE 100 at the moment,” he said.
+(Editing by Jane Merriman)